Hector MacDonald: Legacy

 The suicide of the war hero caused great public shock, as did the discovery that MacDonald had a wife and a son.
 In 1884, aged 31, he had secretly married a girl of fifteen.
 They had seen each other only four times in the subsequent nineteen years.
 Lady MacDonald died in 1911.
 MacDonald's son became an engineer and died in 1951.

 Funeral and memorials

 MacDonald's funeral was held at Dean Cemetery, Edinburgh, conducted by Rev Wallace Williamson, and 30,000 people turned up to pay their last respects.
 In the weeks following thousands more from all over the world came to say farewell, James Scott Skinner wrote a tune in his honour called Hector the Hero, and Robert W. Service wrote his poem "Fighting Mac".

-The grave lies towards the north-east in the first northern rxtension.
+The grave lies towards the north-east in the first northern extension.
 A highly elaborate monument including a bronze bust of Sir Hector by William Birnie Rhind was erected on the grave the following year.

 MacDonald remains a national hero in Scotland.
 A 100 ft memorial was erected above Dingwall in 1907, as well as another memorial at Mulbuie on the Black Isle, near where MacDonald was born.